KSoft-Si/ksoftapi.sk/examples.md

 Thanks to GamingGeek for this example.

-If you wish to submit a example, please open a issue about it and we will consider adding it.
+If you wish to submit a example, please add it and create a pull request and we will take a look at it!